 Manhattan District Attorney Alvin L. Bragg, Jr., today announced the trial conviction of PEDRO VINENT-BARCIA, 67, for the fatal stabbing of his 51-year-old girlfriend Bernice Rosado at a cellphone repair store in East Harlem.
-A New York Supreme Court judge found VINENT-BARCIA guilty of two counts of Manslaughter in the First Degree following a 4-week trial.
+A New York Supreme Court judge found VINENT-BARCIA guilty of two count of Manslaughter in the First Degree following a 4-week trial.
 He will be sentenced on September 21, 2023.

 “Today, Pedro Vinent-Barcia was held accountable for this horrific act of domestic violence,” said District Attorney Bragg.
 “I know the past few years have been incredibly painful for Ms. Rosado’s family and loved ones, and while nothing can undo this tragedy, I hope this conviction can bring some measure of comfort.
 I thank our prosecutors on this case for their thorough investigation and for achieving this strong outcome in court.”